cristianoalvesdasilva/waesbase64/README.md

 ## Running the tests
 Inside VS (as administrator), navigate to 'Test' menu -> Run -> All Tests.

-*Run as administrator is required in order for the integration tests to run propertly.
+*Run as administrator is required in order for the integration tests to run properly.
 They require a self hosted http server to be kicked off.

 ## Rest API